PeopleMakeCulture/Fullstack-Notes/FS-Career.md

 If you don't know something

--   I haven't encountered that beford--could you tell me about it?
+-   I haven't encountered that before--could you tell me about it?